go-task/task/README.md

 ### Go's template engine

 Task parse commands as [Go's template engine][gotemplate] before executing them.
-Variables are acessible trought dot syntax (`.VARNAME`).
+Variables are acessible through dot syntax (`.VARNAME`).
 The following functions are available:

 - `OS`: return operating system.
 Possible values are "windows", "linux", "darwin" (macOS) and "freebsd".
 - `ARCH`: return the architecture Task was compiled to: "386", "amd64", "arm" or "s390x".
-- `IsSH`: on unix system this should always return `true`.
+- `IsSH`: on unix systems this should always return `true`.
 On Windows, will return `true` if `sh` command was found (Git Bash).
 In this case commands will run on `sh`.
 Otherwise, this function will return `false` meaning commands will run on `cmd`.